President Uhuru Kenyatta on Thursday, July 9 announced free pre and post-natal care for all teenage pregnancies in the country.

 According to Daily Nation, the President directed all chiefs across the country to register all pregnant schoolgirls so as to ensure they get free maternal care.

-Ministry of Education Chief Administrative Secretary (CAS) Zachary Kinuthia revealed that the order is contained in a presidential directive issued recently.President Uhuru Kenyatta greets Zachary Kinuthia during his appointment as Chief Administrative Secretary (CAS) in the Ministry of Education on January 14, 2020.
+Ministry of Education Chief Administrative Secretary (CAS) Zachary Kinuthia revealed that the order is contained in a presidential directive issued recently.President Uhuru Kenyatta greets Zack Kinuthia during his appointment as Chief Administrative Secretary (CAS) on January 14, 2020.

 Kinuthia added that Uhuru is concerned that many girls may end up failing to get maternal care due to the stigma suffered, a situation that may exacerbate the crisis leading to birth-related complications.